amasrie/voting-app/README.md

 This app needs a .env file in the root path, with the following variables:
 * PORT: port number for the server
 * MONGO: path to MongoDB database
+* SESSION_KEY: a secret key to save sessions